 This page is about food allergies which are increasingly common and are said to occur in 1 in 20 of children.

 A child may be allergic to any number of foods.
-Some children have allergies to multiple food and some children are allergic to only one particular food.
+Some children have allergies to multiple foods and some children are allergic to only one particular food.

 Food allergy is broadly divided into groups depending on the mechanism of the allergy.
 So allergies to food may be: